tyc/successfulunittest/manuscript/lowlevelcode.md

 One of the common memory functions in an embedded is the non-volatile memory manager.
 This software manager deals the accessing of data on an external memory and deals with situations such as wear leveling, error corrections and the list goes on.
 Think of it as saving data onto the harddisk on your PC.
 There are many algorithms to managing the memory, and it is beyond the scope of this book to go into its detail.

-For the unit test of the non volatile memory manager to simulate access to the device, a mocked memory device is needed to simulate the behaviour of the external memory device.
+For the unit testing of the non volatile memory manager to simulate access to the device, a mocked memory device is needed to simulate the behaviour of the external memory device.
 The actual manager code will be sitting on top of the device driver of the bus connecting to the external memory device.
 The mocking of the external memory device is only needed to test the device driver.

 To easiest way is to mock the external memory access is to abstract the access to a set of macros.
 Even though accessing the external memory will be just like accessing a set of memory addresses, you should bear in mind that the content of the external memory also needs to be mocked.
 So if the device writes a value of 0x5A to address 0x10FA in the external memory device, that data in the device needs to be persistent.
 This is particular important if you want to test your non volatile memory manager for unwanted access and causing corruption.